What Is Half Of 170

 The Importance of Precision and Accuracy

-When dealing with real-world applications, precision and accuracy are paramount.
+When dealing with real-world applications, precision and accuracy are essential.
 While we might round numbers for simplicity in certain scenarios, maintaining accuracy is essential in situations like financial calculations or scientific measurements.
 Understanding significant figures and rounding rules is crucial for obtaining reliable results.

 Addressing Potential Errors and Misconceptions